The Development of Explosions in Axisymmetric Ab Initio Core-Collapse Supernova Simulations of 12-25 $M_\odot$ Stars: Results

 High-velocity and supersonic accretion streams forming at shock triple points have been discussed in 2D and 3D SASI simulations \citep[e.g.,][]{BlSh07,ScJaFo08,IwOhKo09,EnCaBu12}.
 Convection can also produce large lobular distortions of the shock and associated local shock minima that focus accretion into streams.
 Together they make accretion streams ubiquitous in 2D CCSN simulations.
 Because the tangential component of the velocity at the shock is not altered by the jump conditions, less kinetic energy is thermalized at the shock and is therefore available for delivery to the proto-NS, where it can contribute to eventual neutrino heating.
 Thus, not only do multi-D simulations allow simultaneous accretion and shock expansion, but the accretion streams themselves frequently are, or become, supersonic.
 These supersonic accretion streams form secondary shocks at the proto-NS surface and thereby deposit considerable thermal energy, much of which adds to the neutrino luminosity.
 To the left of the equator in Figure~\ref{fig:stream} we can see a second accretion stream that is being cut off from the direct flow of accreted material from the shock.
 During the simulations accretion streams are cut off and new ones form until the radial velocity becomes positive throughout the post-shock layer and no more accreted material is directed into the streams.
 (See animated Figure~\ref{fig:entropy} for additional examples.)
 The dynamic behavior of the accretion shock has not received the attention afforded the SASI and convection, but previous analyses using tracer particles from \chimera\ simulations has shown that much of the matter passing through the shock is directed toward the proto-NS in accretion streams \citep{ChMeHi12,LeBrHa12}.
+We note, that the one or two accretion streams that dominate the accretion in 2D simulations is not characteristic of 3D simulations, which exhibit more numerous but weaker accretion streams \citep{TaHaMu13,TaRaHa14, HaMuWo13, AbOtRa15, TaKoSu14, TaRaHa14, LeBrHi15}.